 Temporary Crisis & Transition Framework (TCTF)

-National financing for renewable energy production projects, decarbonization, and green technology factories.
+National financing for renewable energy production projects, decarbonisation, and green technology factories

 Contact us

 As Europe faces the consequences of the global climate crisis and Russia’s war in Ukraine, the European Commission adopted a new initiative named the Temporary Crisis and Transition Framework (TCTF) in March 2022 to cushion the economic impact of Russia’s aggression and to support European companies in the transition towards a net-zero economy.
-The core principle of this new regulation is to temporarily allow, under certain conditions that are laid down in this text, State aid – i.e. supports provided by Member States – to alleviate the economics impact of high gas and electricity prices and of disruptions of energy supply on undertakings, as well as for projects that contribute to accelerating the green transition and thus reduce emissions, reduce dependency on imported fossil fuels, and protect against price hikes.
-Such State aid can take the form of grants, repayable advances, tax incentives, and other support measures.
+The core principle of this new regulation is to temporarily allow, under certain conditions that are laid down in this text, State aid – i.e. support provided by Member States – to alleviate the economic impact of high gas and electricity prices and of disruptions in energy supply for undertakings, as well as for projects that contribute to accelerating the green transition and thus reduce emissions, decrease dependency on imported fossil fuels and protect against price hikes.
+Such State aid can take the form of grants, repayable advances, tax incentives and other support measures.
 They fall under Article 107(3)(b) of the Treaty on the Functioning of the European Union, meaning that they should remedy a serious disturbance in the economy of the Member State concerned.

-Hence, the TCTF not only addresses the immediate energy challenges but also paves the way for a transition towards a net-zero economy in line with the ambitious Green Deal and its Industrial Plan, in a large panel of sectors and activities.
-In particular, under the TCTF, all industrial players can receive support for industrial decarbonization, including support for energy efficiency, electrification, and use of green hydrogen and hydrogen-derivative fuels.
+Hence, the TCTF not only addresses the immediate energy challenges but also paves the way for a transition towards a net-zero economy in line with the ambitious Green Deal and its Industrial Plan, across a wide range of sectors and activities.
+In particular, under the TCTF, all industrial players can receive support for industrial decarbonisation, including support for energy efficiency, electrification and the use of green hydrogen and hydrogen-derived fuels.
 Energy producers can receive aid for expanding renewable energy production (e.g. solar, wind, geothermal, biomass, renewable hydrogen) and key energy storage solutions.
-Green tech manufacturers can be supported in producing strategic equipment (like batteries, solar panels, wind turbines, heat pumps, electrolysers and carbon capture usage and storage), related key components, and production or recycling of related critical raw materials.
-An ad-hoc support is available for companies at risk of investing outside the EU to incentivize them to locate the investment in the EU.
+Greentech manufacturers can be supported in producing strategic equipment (like batteries, solar panels, wind turbines, heat pumps, electrolysers and carbon capture, usage and storage), related key components, and production and recycling of related critical raw materials.
+Ad-hoc support is available for companies at risk of investing outside the EU to incentivise them to locate the investment in the EU.
 Additionally, disadvantaged regions receive special attention to unlock their green growth potential.

 european economics has a long track record of support to renewable energy, decarbonisation and cleantech manufacturing projects.
-As such, we can support our clients applying for TCTF funding with such projects to carry out project design and engineering in order to maximise the request for funding and minimise the risk of failure, to prepare application files, and throughout the notification procedure to the European Commission to obtain its validation – an area in which european economics has a 100% success rate.
+As such, we can support our clients applying for TCTF funding with such projects to carry out project design and engineering in order to maximise funding opportunities and minimise the risk of failure, to prepare funding applications, and throughout the notification procedure to the European Commission to obtain its approval – an area in which european economics has a 100% success rate.